grantcurell/projects/CloudLink/README.md

 - Make sure you add approved networks with IP ranges before installation or adding machines will fail with `IP address (192.168.1.95) not in group's approved networks`
   - Alternatively you will have to go to machines and accept the machine
 - To install in standard mode on Linux run `sudo ./clagent.sh -S 192.168.1.86 -G cf41-f71e` where -S specifies the server and -G is the group key

+## Connecting VMWare to CloudLink

+Connection to vSphere / VMWare works through a protocol called KMIP.
+KMIP is a protocol for communicating key information between key management servers and key management clients.
+Broadly speaking there are two ways which CloudLink can function in a VMWare environment:

+1. You can set up the CloudLink Center server and it can encrypt the virtual hard disks used by the various VMs.
+This is accomplished by running the CloudLink Agent on the individual VMs themselves.
+2. You can connect Cloudlink Center directly to vSphere and vSphere will instead use it to encrypt the VMs themselves.

+You can verify that CloudLink is compatible with the version of VMWare you are going to use [here](https://www.vmware.com/resources/compatibility/search.php?deviceCategory=kms&details=1&releases=577&page=1&display_interval=10&sortColumn=Partner&sortOrder=Asc).

+See [Dell EMC CloudLink Key Management for VMware vCenter Server Configuration Guide](https://docs.delltechnologies.com/bundle/P_KEY_CL/page/GUID-86A006AF-A553-4EEE-9F7A-B0DAFAC5C9B9.html) for an overview of configuring VMWare vCenter with CloudLink.

 ## Questions

 - What is vault mode?